Will Blackmore

-William Oliver Blackmore (born 1 October 2001) is an English footballer who plays as a goalkeeper for club Peterborough United.
+William Oliver Blackmore (born 1 October 2001) is a former English footballer who played as a goalkeeper.

 Career

 Blackmore graduated through Peterborough United's academy and signed a long-term contract in February 2021.
 He made his senior debut as a substitute in a 4–1 League One win over Doncaster Rovers on 9 May 2021.
+In July 2023, he signed a new three-year contract with Peterborough.
+On 2 February 2026, he departed the club by mutual consent..

+On 4 May 2026, Blackmore announced his retirement.